Whitelisting in Microsoft 365

 Step 2: Safe Links Policy ( Allow our Landing Pages)

 By default, Microsoft Defender blocks certain elements, including our learning pages.
-To prevent that, certain domains used by SoSafe must be added to a policy in Microsoft Defender for Microsoft 365.
+To prevent that, our domains must be added to a policy in Microsoft Defender for Microsoft 365.
 Doing so only takes a few minutes, and we have prepared a step-by-step guide to make things easy for you.

-- Select Policies & Rules >Threat Policies > select Safe Links.
+- Select Policies & Rules, followed by Threat Policies.
+On this page, select Safe Links.

 - Click Create to add a new policy, or Edit policy to modify an existing one.